News, Affiliates, Links

 Identification: The redbreast sunfish is very deep-bodied and strongly compressed laterally.
 The opercle, or gill cover, is long and black with no colored border.
 The body is usually golden brown to olive, with the dorsal surface darker.
 Sides are lighter in color with small reddish spots, vague blue streaks, and a yellow to orange-red breast.

 General Information: The species prefers vegetated and rocky pools and lake margins for its habitat.
 Its diet can include insects, snails, and other small invertebrates.
 Redbreast sunfish are usually caught with live bait such as nightcrawlers, crickets, grasshoppers, waxworms, or mealworms.
 They can also be caught using small lures or flies.
-Most anglers use light spinning tackle to catch redbreast sunfish.
+Most anglers use light spinning tackle to catch redbreast sunfish

 Lake Whitefish